-And comfort is half the battle.
-Time for a good pair of trousers, but preferably a pair that you can wear outside without looking like you threw on a garbage bag, right?
+And comfort is half the battle won.
+Time for a good pair of pants, but preferably a pair that you can wear outside without looking like you threw on a garbage bag, right?
 And you're not the only one who feels that way.
 We want some sass for the ass.

 What used to be called casual wear has developed into a hype that you can show off.
 Want to know more about how that evolution went?
-Just keep on reading!
+Well, strap in and off we go!

 Strangely enough, the earliest form of casual wear was a man's suit, consisting of trousers and a jacket: at the time seen as the pinnacle of casual because the normal wear of the well-to-do class was a three-piece dress suit with a long pawn coat.
 Free time was mainly spent on theater visits, strolling through the park and other light entertainment.

 When sports became fashionable in the early 20th century, there was a need for clothing that offered a little more freedom of movement.

 Towards the end of the industrial revolution, the first batch of mass-produced tricot was made possible.
 And that took off!

 Sportswear in tricot was the créme de la créme.
 The first ready-made mass production is in the name of sports brand Le Coq Sportif, launched around 1920 and became an immediate hit with outdoor athletes because the cotton jersey was nice and warm and provided a lot of freedom of movement.